tangentsoft/pidp8i/README.md

 ## License

+Copyright © 2016-2017 by Warren Young.
 This document is licensed under the terms of [the SIMH license][sl].

 [smod]: http://obsolescence.wixsite.com/obsolescence/2016-pidp-8-building-instructions